Iain Osborne

-Iain William Leonard Osborne (born 1957) is one of the world's eminent digital marketers.
+Iain William Leonard Osborne (born 1957) is a British marketer.
 Osborne was the first marketing director at Yahoo!
 Europe, where he popularised the usage of the nascent World Wide Web.
 Later, Osborne was co-founder and managing director at chello broadband, which he grew from startup to being the leading broadband ISP outside North America, creating a new vision for and transformation of the world's digital economies.
 Awards include Best New Media Brand, Best European ISP, Internet Superstar and Ground Breaker Award - International Marketing Innovator of the year.

 Early life and education

 Osborne was born in Ayr in 1957 to Matthew and Anne Osborne and grew up in Ayrshire on the west coast of Scotland.
-He attended Belmont Academy before going on to study Social Sciences at The University of Edinburgh receiving a B.Sc. in 1978.
+He attended Belmont Academy before going on to study social sciences at The University of Edinburgh receiving a B.Sc. in 1978.
 He studied German Commercial Law at London School of Economics on a scholarship from Deutscher Akademischer Austauschdienst.
 He then went on to post-graduate studies in European Marketing and Languages at Heriot-Watt University in 1979.
 Later in his career, he attended INSEAD, France, on a Courtaulds Scholarship.